 This makes entering and exiting positions a lot more black and white.
 You always know what you SHOULD be doing, and therefore have a lot less anxiety and stress in your trading.
 When you have defined rules, you will always know what you should and should not do throughout the trading day.
-Without defined trading rules you are just gambling.
+Without defined trading rules, you are just gambling.

 Try A Different Trading Style

 Once they started swing trading, they focused on larger time frames and slower moving stocks.
-They became less perturbed by small fluctuations in the stock when they were focused on the bigger picture moves.
+They became less perturbed by small fluctuations in the stock and focused on capturing the bigger picture moves.
 Learn more about how to find a trading niche here, and see if swing trading is right for you.